 - The Official (ISC)² Guide to the CISSP CBK

 - Also provided are practice test and tip sheets.
 All designed to fine tune your skills in preparation to take the exam.

 This course, along with previous experience and rigorous self-study will help prepare you to take the following (ISC)² certification exam CISSP.

-Exam and exam fee is not included in this course.
+Exam and exam fee are not included in this course.
 You can read more about the exam at (ISC)2 and register for the exam here.

 Candidates for the CISSP must meet several requirements:

 - Candidates must have a minimum of 5 years cumulative paid work experience in 2 or more of the 8 domains of the CISSP CBK.
 Earning a 4-year college degree or regional equivalent or an additional credential from the (ISC)² approved list will satisfy 1 year of the required experience.
 Education credit will only satisfy 1 year of experience.
 A candidate that doesn’t have the required experience to become a CISSP may become an Associate of (ISC)² by successfully passing the CISSP examination.
 The Associate of (ISC)² will then have 6 years to earn the 5 years required experience.